AJAYK-01/EasyAssignments/README.md

 - Create a Firebase account and link project with it
 - Create databases 'clouddata', 'requests', 'subjects' and 'uploaders' in Firebase
 - Add your Uploader accounts and Subjects to the respective databases
+- Create Firebase Cloud Function with Typescript
+- Replace the src/index.ts in your functions folder with the file from functions folder of this repo
-- Deploy the functions folder from the project into Firebase Cloud Functions for adding Notifications
+- Deploy your functions into Firebase for getting seamless CLoud Based Notifications
 - Build the App and voila!!